sands-lab/colext/README.md

 ### client_info.csv
 - client_id: ID of the client
-- device_type: Device type as requested in the config file
+- dev_type: Device type as requested in the config file
 - device_name: Name of the device with the associated device type

 ### client_round_timings.csv